 The next government will face huge challenges.

-It must win international financial support seen as critical to alleviating the economic crisis while addressing the challenge posed by a nationwide protest movement that wants to see the old elite gone from power.
+It must win international financial support seen as critical to alleviating the economic crisis, while addressing the challenge posed by the nationwide protest movement that wants to see the old elite gone from power.

-Hariri had said he would only return as prime minister of a Cabinet of specialist ministers that he believed would be best placed to win aid and save Lebanon from the crisis.
+Hariri had said he would return only as prime minister of a cabinet of specialist ministers that he believed would be best placed to win aid and save Lebanon from crisis.
 To that end, he has been holding many closed-door meetings with other parties.

-But while Hezbollah and Amal wanted Hariri to return as premier, the Shi'ite groups and President Michel Aoun, a Hezbollah ally, have been insisting that the Cabinet include both technocrats and politicians.
+Hezbollah and Amal wanted Hariri to return as premier, but the Shi'ite groups and President Michel Aoun, a Hezbollah ally, have demanded the inclusion of both technocrats and politicians in the cabinet.

 Listed as a terrorist group by the United States, the heavily armed Hezbollah and groups politically aligned with it hold a majority of seats in parliament.

-The process requires Aoun, a Maronite Christian, to formally consult MPs on their choice for prime minister.
+The process requires Aoun, a Maronite Christian, to formally consult members of parliament on their choice for prime minister.
 He must designate whoever gets the most votes.